Description of PIPEDDR

 PIPEDDR RESTORE MAINT 19E FROM REMOTE

-This will display the port number it is using.
-To force the port to 12345:
+This displays the port number where it is listening for the remote data.

 PIPEDDR RESTORE MAINT 19E FROM REMOTE (PORT 12345